-Pressotherapy is a suitable treatment for most people, but there are some groups for which it is not recommended.
-In this article we are going to explain which people cannot do pressotherapy.
+Pressotherapy is a treatment suitable for most people, but there are some groups for whom it is not recommended.
+In this article, we will explain which people cannot do pressotherapy.

-Pressotherapy is a safe treatment and does not present contraindications in most people.
-However, there are some circumstances that make it inadvisable to carry out this treatment:
+Pressotherapy is a safe treatment and does not present contraindications for most people.
+However, there are some circumstances that make it inadvisable to undergo this treatment:

 - People who have suffered a recent injury in the area to be treated.